Europe's Beating Cancer Plan

 Romania CES Backs Draft Government Decision Amending Worker Protection for Carcinogenic and Chemical Agents

-Romania is advancing a draft decree to update national occupational safety and health (OSH) standards for carcinogenic and chemical agents.
-Businesses should anticipate revised exposure limits and stricter workplace controls as Romania aligns with updated EU-wide worker protection requirements.
+Romania is advancing updates to national occupational safety and health standards for carcinogenic and chemical agents following a favorable advisory opinion in early 2026.
+Companies should anticipate revised exposure limits and enhanced workplace controls as Romania aligns its national framework with updated European Union worker protection requirements.

 ces.roRomaniaRomania